tomcattiger1230/CasADi_MPC_MHE_Python/README.md

 # CasADi_MPC_MHE_Python

 This repository is an implementation of the work from Mohamed W. Mehrez.
 I convert the original code from MATLAB to the Python.
-His videos can be found in Youtube [link](https://www.youtube.com/playlist?list=PLK8squHT_Uzej3UCUHjtOtm5X7pMFSgAL), and his codes in MATLAB are in his [github](https://github.com/MMehrez/MPC-and-MHE-implementation-in-MATLAB-using-Casadi)
+His videos can be found in Youtube [list](https://www.youtube.com/playlist?list=PLK8squHT_Uzej3UCUHjtOtm5X7pMFSgAL), and his codes in MATLAB are given in his [github](https://github.com/MMehrez/MPC-and-MHE-implementation-in-MATLAB-using-Casadi).

+## Environments

+- python 3.8 (it should work ab 3.5 or 2.7)
+- CasADi == 3.5.1

 ## Some notations